withastro/astro/packages/integrations/cloudflare/README.md

 ## Access to the Cloudflare runtime

 You can access all the Cloudflare bindings and environment variables from Astro components and API routes through `Astro.locals`.
+Usually you need to use [Wrangler](https://github.com/cloudflare/workers-sdk) to be able to access the runtime.

 If you're inside an `.astro` file, you access the runtime using the `Astro.locals` global: